 Certified home health aides provide basic medical and domestic care.
-This career may include local travel between clients, exposure to bodily fluids and physical assistance or heavy lifting.
-A high school diploma and hands-on training are the minimum requirements for pursuing a career in this field.
+This career may include local travel between clients, exposure to bodily fluids and providing physical assistance or heavy lifting.
+A high school diploma or equivalent and hands-on training are the minimum requirements for pursuing a career in this field.
 Certification qualifications vary by state.

 |Required Education||High school diploma|